vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 enum4linux
 ^^^^^^^^^^^^
 A Linux alternative to enum.exe for enumerating data from Windows and Samba hosts.
-It is is basically a wrapper around the Samba tools smbclient, rpclient, net and nmblookup.A very good usage guide is`here <https://labs.portcullis.co.uk/tools/enum4linux/>`__
+It is is basically a wrapper around the Samba tools smbclient, rpclient, net and nmblookup.
+A very good usage guide is `enum4linx <https://labs.portcullis.co.uk/tools/enum4linux/>`__

 SNMP Enumeration